16 Foods You Shouldn’t Keep in the Freezer

 Any vegetable or fruit that has a high water concentration, like celery, cucumber, salad greens, and watermelon will not survive the freezer because the water inside quickly forms ice crystals.
 What that means is when it comes time to thaw them, you’ll be left with a mushy, inedible mess.
 During a pandemic and in everyday life, you’ll want to know these storage tricks to make your food last longer.

 If you have an amazing baked macaroni and cheese meal that’s topped with the perfect crispy crumble, you don’t want to stash it in the freezer.
 Much like the fate of the fried foods, when crumb-topped meals and deserts meet the cold temperatures of the freezer, you’ll be left with soggy, soft mush.

 Meat that you’ve already defrosted

 If you pulled the pork chops out of the freezer to cook for dinner, never re-freeze the leftovers.
 Frozen and thawed foods can attract potentially harmful bacteria faster than meat that hasn’t been in the freezer.
 Your best bet is to cook the meat to the proper temperature and eat it or pop it back in the freezer after you’ve cooked out all the potential bacteria.
-Here are 10 food poisoning myths you can safely ignore.
+This chart shows how long you can really freeze all sorts of different foods.